chatox/networks-science-course/practicum/ps01_cytoscape_basics.md

 ## Materials for this session

 :warning: See [how to download](data/README.md) in the README of the data/ directory.
-Do not simply right-click on the file names below, that will not work.
+Do not simply right-click on the file names below, or you will download an HTML file that will not be readable by Cytoscape.

 * [Cytoscape](http://www.cytoscape.org/download.php) *version 3.6.1*
 * File "[karate.gml](data/karate.gml)"